mozilla-services/mozilla-pipeline-schemas/README.md

     make # this sets up the tests in the release directory ctest -V -C hindsight # loads all the schemas and tests the inputs in the validation directory against them

+The following docker command will generate a report against a sample of data from the ingestion system given proper credentials.
+Running this is recommended when making modifications to many schemas or during review.

+    docker run \
+        -e AWS_ACCESS_KEY_ID \
+        -e AWS_SECRET_ACCESS_KEY \
+        -v "$(pwd)":/app/mozilla-pipeline-schemas \
+        -it mozilla/edge-validator:latest \
+            make report

+It is also possible to directly compare between two revisions, refer to `.circleci/config.yml` for a reference.
+For more documentation, see [mozilla-services/edge-validator](https://github.com/mozilla-services/edge-validator).

 ## Releases

 * The master branch is the current release and is considered stable at all